 The Wastewater Management Certificate prepares students to sit for the Wastewater I and Wastewater II Operator certification examination.
 The program has been designed in cooperation with the Connecticut Department of Environmental Protection and the Connecticut Water Pollution Abatement Association.
 Specialized wastewater courses may be offered at local municipal wastewater treatment plants.
-For more information, call Paul Silberquit at (203) 285-2368 or psilberquit@gwcc.commnet.edu.
+For more information, call Wes Winterbottom at (203) 285-2354 or wwinterbottom@gwcc.commnet.edu.